Back |

 Short-Grain vs. Long-Grain Rice

-If you browse the rice aisle in a grocery store, you’ll notice some grains are only slightly longer than their width, while some are longer, like 4 to 5 times their width, and some fall somewhere in the middle.
-Classified as short-, medium-, or long-grained, the world’s thousands of rice varietals all land somewhere on this length spectrum.
-Shorter-grained rice (Oryza sativa japonica) tends to be starchier and more moist and sticky when cooked, while longer-grained rice (Oryza sativa indica) has a firmer texture that’s dry and loose when it’s done.
-Both short- and long-grained rice can be purchased either white or brown.
+If you browse the rice aisle in our grocery stores, you’ll notice that some grains are only slightly longer than their width while others are up to four times longer, and some fall right in between.
+Classified as short-, medium-, or long-grained, the world’s thousands of rice varietals all land somewhere along this length spectrum.
+Short-grain rice (Oryza sativa japonica) tends to be starchier, more moist, and sticky when cooked.
+Long-grain rice (Oryza sativa indica) has a firmer texture that’s dry and loose.
+Both short- and long-grain rice can be purchased either white or brown.

 Which Rice is Best?